- Loan Types: Personal (unsecured), business (unsecured), medical, auto refinancing

 Lending Club competes with other P2P lending platforms, including Prosper and Peerform, as well as online direct lenders like Avant (which doesn’t follow the P2P model) and alternative business lenders (also not P2P) such as OnDeck and Kabbage.
 Its original business line is unsecured personal loans for individuals.
 It also offers unsecured loans to business owners and two niche products: medical loans and auto refinancing loans.

-Like Prosper, its largest rival, Lending Club uses funds from its lenders to make unsecured personal loans to individual borrowers.
-These loans range from $1,000 to $40,000 in size and have terms of 36 or 60 months.
-Borrower interest rates range from 5.99% to 35.89%, depending on credit score, credit history, and past borrowing record with Lending Club.
+Lending Club’s individual loans range from $1,000 to $40,000 principal and have terms of 3 or 5 years.
+Borrower interest rates range from 6.16% APR to 35.89% APR, depending on credit score, credit history, and past borrowing record with Lending Club.
 Lending Club doesn’t tie its rates to an index such as Libor, but it advises that rates may rise or fall depending on “market conditions” – in other words, prevailing interest rates.

 How It Works for Investors